Favorite Moments from Star Wars: Clone Wars

 Gaming

-I’m planning on finishing Jedi Fallen Order before the end of the year and I do plan on moving onto Jedi Survivor right away.
+I’m planning on finishing Jedi: Fallen Order before the end of the year, and I do plan on moving on to Jedi: Survivor right away.

 I’m thrilled with how everything turned out!
 As far as what’s next, I have my books lined up for this month that I want to read.
-I want to continue playing Jedi Fallen Order and finally, I think I want to watch Star Wars Rebels along with The Legend of Vox Machina.
+I want to continue playing Jedi: Fallen Order, and finally, I think I want to watch Star Wars Rebels along with The Legend of Vox Machina.

 Dungeons & Dragons: Honor Among Thieves (2023)

-[Image is a movie poster for Dungeons & Dragons Honor Among Thieves.
+Image is a movie poster for Dungeons & Dragons Honor Among Thieves.
 It shows a group of 6 people gathered around in a circle.
 One is holding a guitar, the other is holding a sword.
 Someone is holding a staff.
 Someone is holding a slingshot.
-One person is holding an axe]
+One person is holding an axe

 Edgin Darvis (played by Chris Pine) is a bard who tragically loses his wife when she’s murdered by the disciples of a Red Wizard.
 Edgin wants to bring his wife back and begin a new life with his daughter, Kira.
-Edgin teams up with a Barbarian named Holga (played by Michelle Rodriguez), Sorcerer Simon Aumar (played by Justice Smith), and Rogue Forge Fitzwilliam (played by Hugh Grant) to steal the “Tablet of Reawakening” a magical item that can bring someone back to life.
+Edgin teams up with a Barbarian named Holga Kilgore (played by Michelle Rodriguez), Sorcerer Simon Aumar (played by Justice Smith), and Rogue Forge Fitzwilliam (played by Hugh Grant) to steal the “Tablet of Reawakening,” a magical item that can bring someone back to life.
 Unfortunately, Edgin and Holga are captured while the rest of their group escapes.
-Once Edgin and Holga escape prison, they return to find Kira being manipulated by Forge who has betrayed them.
+Once Edgin and Holga escape prison, they return to find Kira being manipulated by Forge, who has betrayed them.
 Edgin and Holga recruit an army to go after Forge and convince Kira that Edgin had good intentions all along.

 Dungeons & Dragons: Honor Among Thieves was such a great film.
 I found myself laughing along the way and becoming attached to the characters.
 I’d love to see a sequel featuring the cast in another mystical adventure.